cpske/ISP/introduction/index.md

 ## Grading

 Your grade is based on
 - *quizzes and exams*
 - *assignments*
 - *participation in class*
 - *project work and use of good software process*

-The project score is based on how well you apply a process, effort, and consistent contribution.
+The project score is based on how well you apply a process and your consistent contribution.
 The final product is only a small part of the project score.

 The approximate grading scale is: